Mspawan/BookStore_FullStack_fork/README.md

 Following is the list of endpoints that **require authentication** and are available only to authenticated users.

+All following endpoints **require JWT** passed as `Authorization` header (Bearer token).

 #### GET

 * `.../api/admin/secure/open-discussions?page={pageNumber}&discussions-per-page={itemsPerPage}` - get
   paginated list of all open discussions.
-Requires JWT passed as `Authorization` header (Bearer token).

 * `.../api/books/secure/is-checked-out/{bookId}` - check if a book with `id` passed as a path variable is currently checked out by user.
-Requires JWT passed as `Authorization` header (Bearer token).

 * `.../api/books/secure/is-reviewed/{bookId}` - check if a book with `id` passed as a path variable is already reviewed by user.
-Requires JWT passed as `Authorization` header (Bearer token).

 * `...api/checkouts/secure/current-loans-count` - get the amount of user's current checkouts.
-  Requires JWT passed as `Authorization` header (Bearer token).

 * `...api/checkouts/secure/current-checkouts` - get a list of all user's current checkouts.
-  Requires JWT passed as `Authorization` header (Bearer token).

 * `.../api/discussions/secure?page={pageNumber}&discussions-per-page={itemsPerPage}` - get paginated list
   of all person's discussions.
-Requires JWT passed as `Authorization` header (Bearer token).

 * `.../api/history-records/secure?page={pageNumber}&records-per-page={itemsPerPage}` - get paginated list
   of all person's history records.
-Requires JWT passed as `Authorization` header (Bearer token).

 * `.../api/payment/secure` - get the amount of person's current fees pending.
-Requires JWT passed as `Authorization` header (Bearer token).

 #### POST

 * `.../api/admin/secure/add-book` - add new book to database.
-Requires JWT passed as `Authorization` header (Bearer token) and a valid bookDTO passed as a request body:
+Requires a valid bookDTO passed as a request body:
   ```json
   {
     "title": "Book title",